 This fortress serves as the office of the King, ministers and various government organizations.
 It also is the headquarters for central monastic body of Bhutan.
 Bhutan's spiritual leader Je-Khenpo and the monks of both Thimphu and Punakha reside here during summer.
-Thimphu Festival, traditionally held here, has been moved outside in a new courtyard.
+It is located around 5km from town

 In 1216 Lama Gyalwa Lhanangpa built Dho-Ngen Dzong (Blue Stone Dzong) on the hill above Thimphu where Dechen Phodrang now stands.
 A few years later Lama Phajo Drugom Shigpo, who brought the Drukpa Kagyu lineage to Bhutan, took over Dohon Dzong.
 In 1641 the Shabdrung acquired the dzong from the descendants of Lama Phajo and renamed it Trashi Chhoe Dzong (Fortress of the Glorious Religion).
 He arranged to house both monks and civil officials in the dzong, but it was soon found out to be too small for both.
 The Shabdrung then built another dzong, known as the lower dzong, for the civil officials and used the original building for the monks.
 The 13th Druk Desi, Chhogyel Sherab Wangchuck (1744-63), later enlarged Trashicho Dzong so that it could again accommodate both civil officials and monks.